saltyorg/docs/docs/sandbox/apps/tofa.md

 ### Remote access

 Clients reach the server over the Traefik URL, which the role advertises to them automatically.
-No ports are published on the host by default.
+No ports are published on the host.

-!!! info "Direct LAN connections"

-    To let clients on your own network connect straight to the server instead of going out and back through your domain, publish the port and advertise the LAN address:

-    ```yaml
-    tofa_role_open_main_ports: true
-    tofa_role_lan_ip: "192.168.1.100"
-    ```

-    The port is only published when `tofa_role_open_main_ports` is enabled, so `tofa_role_lan_ip` has no effect on its own.
+On a home server, clients on your own network can be given a direct LAN address instead, so their traffic does not leave and re-enter through your domain.
+That needs both `tofa_role_open_main_ports` and `tofa_role_lan_ip` below.

 <!-- BEGIN SALTBOX MANAGED VARIABLES SECTION -->
 <!-- END SALTBOX MANAGED VARIABLES SECTION -->